 As the screen shrinks from large desktop screen to tiny mobile device, the showing content reduces.
 Then the problem arises: there is a lack of the whole page overview.
 This challenges users when they try to input data based on the context, previously entered information or various options.
 This problem can be solved if mobile designers succeed in creating a screening summary, or keep the important contents visible when users scroll down.
 But it is another story, and experts in the mobile design are still working hard for this.

 People call this “fat finger problem” – the situation when a user clicks the screen by a finger but the touching element is too small for him to click exactly.
 It annoys users as they have to correct the wrong clicks, causes inconveniences and wastes their time.
 Whereas, for mobile designers, it is such a challenge when they have to burn the candle at both ends: trying to show as much information as possible on the small screen while increasing the accuracy of users’ touch.

 There have been some suggested solutions for this problem, such as to ask a user to confirm their action.
 However, this further step may interrupt users if required frequently.

 3. Slow hardware

-The issue of slow hardware happens in two situations: the first one is slow page load, and the second one is lagging transition or animations.
-In both cases, this issue destroys users’ sense of virtual space – one kind of inconvenience similar to two situations mentioned above.
+The issue of slow hardware happens in two situations: the first one is a slow page load, and the second one is lagging transition or animations.
+In both cases, this issue destroys users’ sense of virtual space – one kind of inconvenience similar to the two situations mentioned above.
 This limitation can be removed with good programming rather than designing per se.

 4. Usage situation